-These course materials are designed for use as part of the PSYC 2120 3.0B course at York University and are the property of the instructor unless otherwise stated.
+These course materials are designed for use as part of the HH PSYC 2120 3.0 section B (Fall, 2020) course at York University and are the property of the instructor unless otherwise stated.
 Third party copyrighted materials (such as book chapters, journal articles, music, videos, etc.) have either been licensed for use in this course or fall under an exception or limitation in Canadian Copyright law.